New Zealand Scholarships

 Private and sometimes not-for-profit organizations that make it their business to coordinate, design and provide innovative and compelling abroad programs often also make their business to keep you coming back by offering great scholarship opportunities.

-Study Australia Scholarships are plentiful through Study Australia, a prominent organization committed to providing a one-stop-shop for U.S. students who want to study in Australia or New Zealand.
-Scholarships are awarded based on academic merit; so the more scholastically grounded you are the better you fare with this organization.
-Their awards fall between $500 and $1,000, which doesn’t cover the full cost for the program, but definitely helps with expenses.
+Study Australia Scholarships are plentiful through the Education and Study Abroad Network, a prominent organization committed to providing a one-stop-shop for U.S. students who want to study in Australia, New Zealand or parts of Asia.
+They provide several program options in New Zealand.
+Scholarships are awarded based on academic merit and financial need.
+Travel grants are also given.
+Awards fall between $500 and $1,000.
+University specific scholarships are also available.